-Problem loans (defined as non-accruing loans and accruing loans that are more than 90 days overdue) were stable at 0.6% of gross loans as of June 2024 (see Exhibit 3) and lower than domestic peers.
-In 2023, credit costs (loan loss provision expenses to average gross loans) increased to 0.4% driven by group provisions booked in the last two quarters of 2023 to reflect the uncertainty around the implications of the conflict on the economy and the bank's asset quality.
-The bank reported loan loss reversals of 0.1% of gross loans in the first six months of 2024, mainly driven by recoveries from previously written off debt as well as a decrease in the collective provision.
+Problem loans (defined as non-accruing loans and accruing loans that are more than 90 days overdue) were 0.5% of gross loans as of the end of 2024 (see Exhibit 3) and lower than domestic peers.
+The bank also reported loan loss reversals equivalent to 0.01% of average gross loans in 2024, mainly driven by recoveries from previously written off debt as well as a decrease in the collective provision.
+In 2023, credit costs (loan loss provision expenses to average gross loans) increased to 0.4% driven by group provisions to reflect the uncertainty around the implications of the conflict on the economy and the bank's asset quality.

-Exhibit 3

-Problem loans remained stable in the first six months of 2024, and the bank has demonstrated strong asset quality performance over time Evolution of problem loans ratio and credit costs
+Exhibit 3 The bank has demonstrated strong asset quality performance over time Evolution of problem loans ratio and credit costs